-The College of Nursing and Technology does not have Distance Educational Programs.
-Experiential Credit
+The College of Nursing and Technology does not have Distance Educational Programs, or Zoom classes except with advance approval by the BVNPT and BPPE or occasionally to attend class remotely due to COVID.

 Experiential Learning Credit

 The College of Nursing and Technology does not offer Experiential Learning credits.